 Children’s Theatre of Charlotte opened the door to a new era on October 8, 2005, as it moved from its beloved home on Morehead Street into ImaginOn: The Joe & Joan Martin Center.
 A nationally unique collaboration between the Theatre and the Public Library of Charlotte & Mecklenburg County, ImaginOn brings stories to life by combining exceptional theatre, literature and programming for young people under one roof.
 CTC’s first season in ImaginOn brought resounding success, as over 300,000 program participants broke attendance records.

-Children’s Theatre of Charlotte is committed to creating transformational experiences for young people and families while setting a new standard for youth theatre.
+Children’s Theatre of Charlotte is committed to creating exceptional theatre experiences, inspiring generations to explore the wonder of their world while setting a new standard for youth theatre.